Analysis | How Sinn Fein Ignited the Irish Election (But Won’t Win)

 3. How popular is Sinn Fein today?

 Sinn Fein has been slowly building support in the Republic of Ireland.
 In the 2007 election, the party scored 7%.
 By 2016, that figure had doubled.
-A poll published Feb.
-3 placed Sinn Fein top, with 25%, ahead of Fine Gael and Fianna Fail, the two parties which have largely dominated Irish politics since the state’s foundation almost a century ago.
-Two polls placed Sinn Fein second.
+On Feb.
+8 the party won about 25% of first preference votes, ahead of Prime Minister Leo Varadkar‘s Fine Gael and the main opposition Fianna Fail, the two parties that have largely dominated Irish politics since the state’s foundation almost a century ago.
+However Sinn Fein did not field enough candidates to win the most seats.

 4. Why the surge in support?

-Since 2016, Fianna Fail has propped up Varadkar’s Fine Gael’s minority administration.
+Since 2016, Fianna Fail has propped up Varadkar’s minority government.
 That’s allowed Sinn Fein leader Mary Lou McDonald to present herself as the only true agent of change.
-The party is particularly popular with younger voters who have been hardest hit by a housing shortage, and have little memory of Northern Ireland’s Troubles.
+The party is particularly popular with younger voters who have been hardest hit by a housing shortage and have little memory of Northern Ireland’s Troubles.
+Yet it won support across age groups, according to an exit poll published immediately after polls closed.

 5. What are Sinn Fein’s key policies?

 On housing, it wants to freeze rents, cap mortgage interest rates and increase government spending on new homes.
-On taxes, it wants to abolish property levies and close corporate tax loopholes as well as make the rich contribute more.
+On taxes, it seeks to abolish property levies and close corporate tax loopholes as well as make the rich contribute more.
+It also proposes to reduce the retirement age back to 65, and has pledged not to sell off the government’s stake in AIB Group Plc.
 It also wants to begin planning for a referendum within five years on reunifying Ireland.

-Highly unlikely.
-The party is only running 42 candidates, so at best can barely win a quarter of the 160 seats in parliament.
-While Ireland usually elects coalition or minority administrations, both Varadkar and Fianna Fail’s Micheal Martin ruled out a tie-up with Sinn Fein.
-Some Fianna Fail lawmakers oppose Martin’s stance, meaning some sort of alliance can’t be fully discounted, but Sinn Fein’s best chance of power may come in the following election.
+That’s not clear.
+While Ireland usually elects coalition or minority administrations, both Varadkar and Fianna Fail’s Micheal Martin had ruled out a tie-up with Sinn Fein.
+The grounds may be shifting, though, with Martin saying he had an “obligation” to find a functioning government.
+For her part, McDonald said after the vote her preference was to lead a government without Fine Gael or Fianna Fail but she would speak to both.
+Betting odds rate a Fianna Fail/Sinn Fein coalition as most likely.
+Sinn Fein’s best chance of power though may come in the next election.
 By remaining outside government, it can continue to challenge unpopular policies while marshaling more candidates for what would be a long road to power.

 To contact the reporter on this story: Peter Flanagan in Dublin at pflanagan23@bloomberg.net